-- · the treatment of chronic tophaceous and refractory gout; - antigen-specific immune tolerance for gene therapy involving gene augmentation, replacement or editing; - · application with marketed products and novel biologic drugs that would otherwise be too immunogenic to develop; - the treatment of a life-threatening food allergy, celiac disease and type 1 diabetes under a collaboration with Sanofi; and - immune stimulation programs to prevent and treat cancer, infectious diseases and other diseases.
+- the treatment of chronic and refractory gout; - antigen-specific immune tolerance to gene therapy in collaboration with Genethon; - · application with marketed products and novel biologic drugs that would otherwise be too immunogenic to develop;

+- the treatment of a life-threatening food allergy, celiac disease and type 1 diabetes under a collaboration with Sanofi; and - · immune stimulation programs to prevent and treat cancer, infectious diseases and other diseases.

 SVP are designed to remain intact after injection into the body and accumulate selectively in lymphoid organs, which include lymph nodes and the spleen, where the immune response is coordinated.
-SVP are designed to be processed by specialized immune cells, such as dendritic cells and other antigen-presenting cells that initiate and regulate immune responses, where they deliver the antigen and immunomodulator in a coordinated and targeted manner.
+SVP are processed by dendritic cells and other antigen-presenting cells, where they deliver the antigen and immunomodulator in a coordinated and targeted manner.
 Depending on the type of immunomodulator encapsulated in the SVP, our technology is designed to induce either a:

-- · tolerogenic response to mitigate the formation of ADAs against a biologic drug or treat allergies and autoimmune diseases; or - potent antigen-specific stimulatory response, such as an antibody response to a microbial antigen or a cytolytic T cell response to a tumor antigen.
+- · tolerogenic response to a biologic drug to mitigate the formation of ADAs; or - potent antigen-specific stimulatory response, such as an antibody response to a microbial antigen or a cytolytic T cell response to a tumor antigen.